rightjs/rightjs-docs/docs/en/tutorials/events-delegation.md

 ## Deeper Features, :deeper

-That fancy {String#on} method is a shortcut for the {Event#behave} method.
-The difference between them is that {Event#behave} returns an object of the actual document level events handler, which you can use to stop observing certain events.
-For example.
+That fancy {String#on} method is a shortcut for the {Document#delegate} method.

-    var handlers = Event.behave("#todos li", "click", function() {
-      this.toggleClass('marked');
-    });

-    // now we can switch it off like that document.stopObserving(handlers);

-There is also another method called {Event#delegate} that creates the actual events delegation handlers.
-You can use this method to create your own delegated event handlers and attach them to the levels different from the `document`.

-For example you have a table with the `THEAD` and `TBODY` sections, and you want that when the user clicks a cell in the header to highlight a column, and when the user clicks a cell in the body, then highlight a row.
-You can do it like that

-    $('my-table').onClick(Event.delegate({
+It simply attaches the events delegation listener to the `document` level.
+But there are also other methods like {Document#delegates} to check if the document delegates certain kinds of events, and {Document#undelegate} which terminates events delegation for cases you need.
+You can use them from the document level

+    $(document).delegates('click', '#todos li');
+    $(document).undelegate('click', '#todos li');

+And you also can use the {String} level shortcuts for them too, they look the same way as the {Element} level events handling

+    "#todos li".observes('click');
+    "#todos li".stopObserving('click');

+And finally, the {Element} unit has the {Element#delegate} and {Element#undelegate} methods as well and you can play events delegation at any level not just at the document.
+For example

+    $('my-table').delegate('click', {
-      'thead td': function() {
+      'thead th': function() {
         // highlight the column in here
       },

       'tbody td': function() {
         // highlight the row in here
       }
-    }));

-This will attach one single `onclick` event listener to the table element, but it will act differently depends on what kind of cell was clicked.
+    });

+This might be very useful if you need to deal with some events locally without disturbing the rest of the document tree.

 ## Troubleshooting, :troubleshooting